ProsperousHeart/ExpoBoothSchedule/README.md

 1. Is the data clean?
 2. Is it as expected or do you have to tweak, make changes, remove, average, etc?

+During preparation of this project, it was determined that initial plans for data could not be used.
+CSV data caused issues.
+Please see [DataCleaning.MD](DataCleaning.MD)

 ### Output

 #### Need To Know